semji/mockservr/docs/http_mocking.rst

 `body` option
 -------------

 The `body` option lets you specify the body of the response.
-It must be a string.
+An object is expected but it can be a string.

+Body object must have two attributes `type` and `value`.
+`type` must be `plaintext` or `file`.
+The `plaintext` type lets you specify the response to send.
+The `value` attribute is the response body content.
+The `file` type lets you specify the path to a file that contain the response to send.
+The file may be of any type, which lets you define JSON responses, XML responses, pictures, ...
+The `value` attribute is the path where to fetch the file, relatively to the mock file.

+The incoming response body may also be a simple string then a `plaintext` type is automatically inferred.

 .. code-block:: yaml
     :caption: YAML